Mando'a Translator

 What Is Mando'a?

-This mandoa translator and mandoa dictionary lets you look up words, translate full sentences, and explore the mando language used across Star Wars.
-It covers the vocabulary that author Karen Traviss developed, which became the foundation of the mando a dictionary fans use today.
+Use Mando'a to look up words, translate short phrases, and explore the vocabulary fans recognize across Star Wars.
 For another Star Wars language, the Huttese Translator covers the language of Jabba the Hutt.

 1. Type or paste English into the left box to mando translate your text